Philip Seymour Hoffman: Work ethic

-Filmography, awards, and honors
+Acting credits and accolades

 Hoffman appeared in 55 films and one miniseries during his screen career spanning 22 years.
 He won the Academy Award for Best Actor for Capote (2005), and was nominated three times for Best Supporting Actor for Charlie Wilson's War (2007), Doubt (2008), and The Master (2012).
 He also received five Golden Globe Award nominations (winning one), five BAFTA Award nominations (winning one), four Screen Actors Guild Awards (winning one), and won the Volpi Cup at the Venice Film Festival.
-Hoffman remained active in theater throughout his career, starring in ten and directing 19 stage productions (predominantly in New York).
+Hoffman remained active in theater throughout his career, starring in 10 and directing 19 stage productions (predominantly in New York).
 He received three Tony Award nominations for his Broadway performances: two for Best Leading Actor, in True West (2000) and Death of a Salesman (2012), and one for Best Featured Actor in Long Day's Journey into Night (2003).

 In 2022, a statue of Hoffman was unveiled in his hometown of Fairport, New York.
-The statue was sculpted by David A. Annand and commissioned by James Declan Tobin, a film producer who befriended Hoffman at the 2015 Sundance Film Festival.
+The statue was sculpted by David A. Annand and commissioned by James Declan Tobin, a film producer who befriended Hoffman's mother at the 2015 Sundance Film Festival.
 Originally on loan from a gallery in New York City, the statue was permanently installed outside the George Eastman Museum in 2023.
 Hoffman’s mother, Marilyn O'Connor, called the sculpture "a loving memorial" to her son.